-Enhancement: Can be the improvement of a core element (process, service or program that is essential to daily operation, formerly called an enhancement), or the creation of a new program (formerly called an innovation).
+Enhancement: Can be the improvement of a core element (process, service, or program that is essential to daily operation; also called an enhancement), or the creation of a new program (an innovation).
 Any improvement made to your operation is considered an enhancement.

 Forced-choice: The respondent only has a choice among given responses (e.g., very poor, poor, fair, good, very good).

 Formative Assessment: Intended to assess ongoing program/project activity and provide information to improve the project.
 Assessment feedback is short term in duration.

 Indirect Measurements: Opinion surveys, interviews, and other subjective data.
 This may be combined with enrollment analyses, retention rates, graduation rates, employment data, transfer data, etc.

 Institutional Assessment: Assessment of institutional mission and goal statements including student services, financial stability, business and industry training, adult education, as well as academic programs.